jazlalli/getting-started-with-react/README.md

 First off, clone this repo and `npm install`.
 Each topic can be found in the corresponding folder in the `chapters` folder.
-Where a subject has code examples, they will be in the `code` folder inside that chapter.
+Where a subject has code examples, they will be inside the `code` folder in that chapter.
-Navigate to the code folder, and run `npm run start` to view.
+Run `npm run start` and browse to `localhost:8080` to get started.

 # Contents